PNaveenKumar1/PNaveenKumar1/README.md

 # 👋Hi, I'm Pallekonda Naveen Kumar

-👀 I’m interested in learning and building Machine Learning models for real wprld problems.
+👀 I’m interested in learning and building Machine Learning models for real world problems.
-I'm also passionate about problem solving.

 🌱 I’m pursuing my M.Tech in Computer Science and Automation Department from the Indian Institute of Science, Bangalore.